Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations: Abstract

 \section{Abstract}

-In this paper, we introduce a comprehensive computational framework to construct highly efficient linear energy stable methods for the incompressible Navier-Stokes equation, which preserve the original energy dissipation law.
-By multiplying the convection term by an identity-one term and incorporating a zero stabilization term, we recast the original model as a strongly equivalent system, while ensuring the retention of the original energy dissipation law.
-Such nonlinear system is then discretized in time based on the Crank-Nicolson schemes and the backward differentiation formulas, resulting in highly efficient time-discrete schemes.
-The proposed schemes are designed to preserve the original energy dissipation law while requiring only the solutions of three linear Stokes systems and a $2\times 2$ linear system at each time step.
-The finite difference approximation on a staggered grid is employed for the time-discrete systems to derive fully discrete energy stable schemes, which are proven to preserve the original energy dissipation law and be uniquely solvable.
-We present the efficient implementation of these methods.
-Various numerical experiments are carried out to verify the accuracy, efficacy, and advantageous performance of our newly developed methods.
+This paper introduces a robust reformulation of the incompressible Navier-Stokes equations, establishing a foundational framework for designing efficient, structure-preserving algorithms that strictly conserve the original energy dissipation law.
+By leveraging Crank-Nicolson schemes and backward differentiation formulas, we develop four first- and second-order time-discrete schemes.
+These schemes exactly preserve the original energy dissipation law at each time step, requiring only the solutions of three linear Stokes systems and one $2\times 2$ system of linear equations.
+Furthermore, the finite difference approximation on a staggered grid is employed for these time-discrete systems to derive fully discrete structure-preserving schemes.
+We rigorously prove that all proposed fully discrete methods both maintain the original energy dissipation law and admit unique solutions.
+Moreover, we present their efficient implementation.
+Extensive numerical experiments are carried out to verify the accuracy, efficacy, and advantageous performance of our newly developed methods.